 Thus, to provide a reasonable identification of the relevant literature, we further refine our initial sample using information available in the abstract, with the objective of excluding the papers without adherence to the present research and without available full paper.
 More specifically, reading each abstract when available, we are able to exclude from our sample those publications that explicitly refer to cost overruns in projects different from transport ones (e.g., mega-events, power plant projects, software projects, pharmaceutical projects, residential constructions, etc.).
 Furthermore, we omit papers that are clearly out of the goals of our systematic review10.
 Additionally, due to their contract peculiarities, we also exclude articles that refer to public-private partnerships or private finance initiatives in infrastructure provision including transports11.
-Finally, we disregard documents with no available abstract and/or do not provide evidence of empirical findings.
+Finally, we disregard documents with no available abstract and/or those that do not report in the abstract whether an empirical analysis is conducted and/or do not provide evidence of empirical findings.
 However, we apply the benefit of the doubt rule whenever, by reading the abstract, we are not able to explicitly exclude the paper from our sample12.